-A commentator on the sweeping preemption of state common law claims under ERISA observed that "Republican leaders cling to state rights when it is expedient - for instance. dismantling the national welfare system," but when it comes to claims under ERISA (in this case with respect to suits against health maintenance organizations), "Republican leaders in the Senate and House are stalwart defenders of federal power "155 This same observation could be made about all financial regulation.
+A commentator on the sweeping preemption of state common law claims under ERISA observed that "Republican leaders cling to state rights when it is expedient - for instance. dismantling the national welfare system," but when it comes to claims under ERISA (in this case with respect to suits against health maintenance organizations), "Republican leaders in the Senate and House are stalwart defenders of federal power . . . .
+"155 This same observation could be made about all financial regulation.
 Where business perceives that federal preemption will result in less regulation and less civil liability. it has been pushed successfully.
 However, there is no reason to assume that in a different political climate, the federal regulatory agencies that have benefited from such preemption in terms of increased regulatory authority will remain as reluctant to use their powers as they have been during a period of deregulation.
 Further, in response to economic crisis, and in particular the failure of financial institutions or intermediaries or the failure of state guaranty funds for creditors of failed institutions or intermediaries, Congress, whether Democratic or Republican, has been quick to put federal insurance schemes in place with concomitant federal regulation.

 Social Security privatization will probably further this long term trend toward stronger federal regulation of financial intermediaries and preemption of remaining state regulation.
 Social Security is now a federal program.
-Privatization of Social Security will not solve the current funding problems of this program, but it will stave off efforts to increase Social Security benefits and worsen funding problems.156 However, if an increasing proportion of retirement savings are in private investment accounts, responsible financial regulators will appreciate that unless accounts are prudently invested with financial intermediaries that are adequately regulated as to their capital adequacy, investment mismanagement or financial crisis will wreak havoc with the retirement expectations of a large numv.
-Lin: ERISA Preemption of Section 630 of New York's Business Corporation Law, 71 ST. JOHN'S L. REV. 691 (1997).
+Privatization of Social Security will not solve the current funding problems of this program, but it will stave off efforts to increase Social Security benefits and worsen funding problems.
+However, if an increasing proportion of retirement savings are in private investment accounts, responsible financial regulators will appreciate that unless accounts are prudently invested with financial intermediaries that are adequately regulated as to their capital adequacy, investment mismanagement or financial crisis will wreak havoc with the retirement expectations of a large numv.
+Lin: ERISA Preemption of Section 630 of New York's Business Corporation Law, 71 St. John's L. Rev. 691 (1997).

-155 Jamie Court, ERISA Makes for Odd Bedfellows, NATL L.J., Aug.
-24, 1998, at A19.
+&lt;sup>155 Jamie Court, ERISA Makes for Odd Bedfellows, NAT'L L.J., Aug.
+24, 1998, at ber of older people.
+Further, only the federal government has the power and financial resources to appropriately ensure the solvency of these retirement accounts.

-156 See The Perils of Privatisation, ECONOMIST, Aug.
+See The Perils of Privatisation, ECONOMIST, Aug.
 15, 1998, at 65.